arribada/LoraTracker/README.md

 ```

 ## Traccar setup
-Add each tracker as device with its corresponding Device EUI(no empty spaces between the pairs).
+Add each tracker as device with its corresponding Device EUI(no empty spaces between the pairs.
+All lower case).

 ## Smart Desktop setup